 Historical & Cultural Landmarks in South America

-The 17th-century core of this historic town, founded by the French and occupied by the Dutch before coming under Portuguese rule, has preserved the original rectangular street plan.
-A number of fine historic buildings have survived, making this an outstanding example of an Iberian colonial town.
+São Luís lies on the west side of São Luís Island on the Atlantic coast of northeastern Brazil.
+The 17th-century core of this historic town, founded by the French and occupied by the Dutch before coming under Portuguese rule, has survived, preserved as an outstanding example of an Iberian colonial town.

 Paramaribo is the capital and largest city of Suriname, located on the banks of the Suriname River.
 It is a former Dutch colonial town dating from the 17th and 18th centuries and the original and highly characteristic street plan of the historic center remains intact.